bensonalec/JohnsHopkinsCovid19API/README.md

 The goal of this API is to provide quick and useful, up to date statistics on Covid-19 deaths, confirmed cases, and recovered cases by location.

 ## Deployment
-To deploy this application, simply install golang, then type "go build main.go backend.go backendDaily.go backendTimeSeries.go handlers.go" in the terminal after cloning this repo.
+To deploy this application, simply install golang, then type "go get github.com/gorilla/mux" and "go get github.com/gocolly/colly".
+Then build the application with "go build main.go backend.go backendDaily.go backendTimeSeries.go handlers.go" in the terminal after cloning this repo.
 Then, type "sudo ./main" and the API will be up and listening on port 80 for get requests.

 ## TODO
 1. Add endpoints for different days data